r3sult/odan.github.io/_posts/2017-11-20-implementing-a-soap-api-with-php-7.md

 > this code sample never Runs!!!

 * This is a very unspecific description.
 Please give me more details about the issue.
-* Make sure you have installed composer
+* Make sure you have installed composer.
 * You just need to copy/paste the code from the tutorial.
-Then run `composer require zendframework/zend-soap`.
+Then run `composer require zendframework/zend-soap`

 > I want to use GET/PUT/PATCH methods

 * Don't confuse SOAP with a RESTful API.
-* SOAP only uses a single endpoint and only the POST method.
+* SOAP uses the POST method and has a single endpoint (URL).

 > Is it possible to convert SOAP into a RESTful?